-3.37 The Draft Resettlement Policy Framework prepared in December 2014 was disclosed in TNRSP website and stakeholder consultation meetings were held before being finalised and notified.
-The updated Draft Resettlement Policy Framework, 2019 was disclosed in TNRSP website on XXXXX, 2020 seeking views and suggestions, consultations were held amongst stakeholders in xxxxx during xxxxxx, 2020 respectively.
+- 3.40 The Draft Resettlement Policy Framework prepared in December 2014 was disclosed in TNRSP website on September 16, 2014 and stakeholder consultation meetings were held in Tirunelveli, Namakkal and Chennai during December 9, 11 and 13, 2014 respectively, before being finalised and notified.
 Prior to the consultations, TNRSP held series of detailed discussions with official of Land Administration Department, Revenue Department and Highways Department.
-Gist of the RPF translated in Tamil were distributed to the stakeholders and their views and suggestions were discussed and incorporated in finalisation of the RPF.
-There were no suggestions received to the web discloser.
-The summary of the discussions and views and suggestions incorporated in the RPF is presented in Appendix-VI
+Gist of the RPFtranslated in Tamil were distributed to the stakeholders and their views and suggestions were discussed and incorporated in finalisation of the RPF.
+There were no suggestions received to the web disclosure of the 2014 RPF.
+The summary of the discussions and views and suggestions incorporated in the RPF is given in Appendix-VII - 3.41 The updated Draft Resettlement Policy Framework, 2020 was disclosed in TNRSP website on February 27, 2020 seeking views and suggestions, consultations were held as part of resettlement planning consultations, amongst the stakeholders in Omalur, Mottur and Erode during February 15, 27 and March 10, 2020 respectively.
+The provisions of RPF were explained and clarifications and concerns of participants were addressed.
+Gist of the RPFtranslated in Tamil containing information on eligibility and entitlements, institutional arrangement and grievance redressal mechanismwill be distributed to all affected families and the stakeholders.
+There were no suggestions received to the web disclosure of this updated RPF 2020.
+The highlights of the issues from consultations is appended to Appendix-VII